Pre-Fortress-2/PF2-Website/_posts/blog/2024-04-23-badlands-the-map-that-never-was.md

 excerpt: "Badlands was a map excluded from TF2’s initial release, but was added in later with a completely new layout and gamemode.
 Many know of the early screenshots, and many thought of those to be the playable version of the map.
 Well, spoiler alert: it’s not."
 ---

 Badlands was a map excluded from TF2’s initial release, but was added in later with a completely new layout and gamemode.
-Back in Team Fortress Classic, Badlands was a CTF map with a lot of verticality and movement opportunities..
+Back in Team Fortress Classic, Badlands was a CTF map with a lot of verticality and movement opportunities.
 Many know of the early screenshots by Stéphane Gaudette and Isabelle Lemay featuring a really high quality version of the map, and many thought it to be of the CTF_Badlands map being developed in the beta.

 Well, spoiler alert: it’s not.
 The screenshots we have are of an artpass test, showcasing an idea for a potential artpass of the map—it’s in line with the concept art, too.
 There are some key things that prove that the map was not meant to be actually playable.